Why you will love a hot air balloon ride on the Gold Coast

 The company behind this tour started operating on the Gold Coast in October 2015 using the largest, ever manufactured, pink hot air balloon.
 Since then, they have flown over the Gold Coast 120 times.
 The balloon’s pink colour is not a chance; the reason behind it is that they are raising funds and supporting the McGrath Foundation, a Breast Cancer Care Nurses foundation that helps Australian women in their battle against breast cancer as increasing cancer awareness among young Australians women.

 Go Ballooning Gold Coast is very much like a surprise adventure.
 In fact, till the last minute, you don’t know where you will be flying, what you will be seeing and where you will be landing, as wind weather conditions decide the direction and the height.

-Around 6.00 am we were all set and ready to take off from Pizzey Park in Miami.
-We gently floated over Mermaid Waters, Broadbeach, along Surfers Paradise at about 1000 feet to then reach over to Southport and Runaway Bay at a maximum height of 2500 feet.
+Around 6.00 am, we were all set and ready to take off from Pizzey Park in Miami.
+We gently floated over Mermaid Waters, Broadbeach, along Surfers Paradise at about 1000 feet to reach over to Southport and Runaway Bay at a maximum height of 2500 feet.

 What to expect from a hot air balloon ride of the Gold Coast

 To experience the Gold Coast from the air is impressive.
 The scenery looks pretty much like a huge lagoon with a myriad of canals and quirky shaped-islets.
 Ballooning the Gold Coast made me realise that the place where I am staying is surrounded by water.

 Our one-hour hot air balloon flight took us slightly inland towards Lake Coombabah, from where we could enjoy a magnificent view of the bay with Seaworld, the Spit, the Gold Coast high rises in the background and lake Coombabah just below us.
 Indeed a pretty picture of the city of Gold Coast.